MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/overview.md

-Azure AI Multimodal Intelligence (MMI) is a cloud-based solution within [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest various data modalities such as documents, images, videos, and audio into customizable output formats using LLMs and SLMs within a unified workflow.
+Azure AI Multimodal Intelligence (MMI) is a cloud-based solution within [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest various data modalities such as documents, images, videos, and audio into customizable output formats using Generative AI, LLMs and SLMs within a unified workflow.

 Built on the success of Document Intelligence, MMI offers a streamlined process to reason over large amounts of unstructured data, build customizable workflows, ultimately accelerating time-to-value (TTV), while using a variety of AI models.